Cetis/hear/HEAR_1.1_Specification.md

 *This section is not normative*

-A W3C XML Schema is available at https://github.com/Cetis/hear/blob/master/schemas/HEAR_1.0.xsd .
+A W3C XML Schema is available at https://github.com/Cetis/hear/blob/master/schemas/HEAR_1.1.xsd .
-**TODO needs replacing and updating.**

 A sample XML instance file is available at **???**